Gennady Zhidko

 Gennady Valeryevich Zhidko (Геннадий Валериевич Жидко; 12 September 1965 – 16 August 2023) was a colonel general of the Russian Armed Forces.
 He was awarded the title Hero of the Russian Federation in 2017 for his service as chief of staff of Russian forces deployed to Syria.
 Following this assignment, Zhidko commanded the Eastern Military District and headed the Main Military-Political Directorate of the Russian Armed Forces.

 In late May 2022, it was reported that Zhidko had been put in charge of Russian forces during the Russian invasion of Ukraine, replacing Army General Aleksandr Dvornikov.
-In October 2022, he was replaced by Army General Sergey Surovikin as the new commander of the Russian forces in Ukraine.
+However, this was never officially confirmed.

 Early life

 Gennady Zhidko was born on 12 September 1965, in the village of Yangiobod in the Uzbek Soviet Socialist Republic.

 Graduating from the Tashkent Higher Tank Command School in 1987, Zhidko became a platoon commander in the 27th Guards Motor Rifle Division.
 During Zhidko's service with the 27th Guards Motor Rifle Division, part of the Volga and Volga–Ural Military Districts at Totskoye, Orenburg Oblast, Zhidko rose to divizion (artillery battalion) commander, was promoted to captain early, and then to colonel.
 He received awards for organizing fire training from the commander of the Ural Military District, Colonel-General Alexander Baranov.

 In 1997, Zhidko graduated from the Malinovsky Military Armored Forces Academy.